Overview

 Controls whether AnalyticsEasy runs at all.
 When disabled, no tracking code is injected anywhere on the storefront - GTM snippets, GA4 initialization, and all event scripts are suppressed.

-• When to use it: Temporarily disable tracking during a maintenance window or store migration without removing the configuration.
+- When to use it: Temporarily disable tracking during a maintenance window or store migration without removing the configuration.

-• Config path: moogento_analyticseasy/general/enable
+- Config path:

 GTM (Google Tag Manager) - Container JSON Generator